elijah0528/Deep-Learning/ProbabilityAndInformationTheory.md

 $$\hat{p}(x) = \frac{1}{m} \sum_{i=0}^m \delta (x-x^{(i)})$$
 	- Forms a PDF based on the distribution of samples
 		- Empirical distribution is essentially a "counter" for samples
 		- Empirical distribution is used for continuous variables - when discrete variables is considered, it simplifies to a multinoulli distribution
-**- Mixtures of Distribution**
+  - Mixtures of Distribution
 	- Mixture distribution combines different component distributions to create a richer distribution
 		- An example is the empirical distribution which combines a Diract Delta Function for every training example
 	- Latent variables are variables that we cannot observe directly